 This scholarship is named in tribute to Kevin Child, who died of AIDS in 1989, shortly before his graduation from Bucknell University.
 In honor of Kevin’s legacy, the Child family established this program in the hope of offering some assistance to other students with hemophilia who are pursuing their own education.
 Since then, more than 30 students have received the KCS award.

-Please consider honoring Kevin Child's memory through the impact of other young people with hemophilia by donating to the KCS fund
+Please consider honoring Kevin Child's memory through the impact on other young people with hemophilia by donating to the KCS fund.

 In late winter, HANDI's online list of scholarships for 2025 will be updated to include current information on post-secondary educational scholarships available to students living with inheritable blood and bleeding disorders and their family members.
 Make sure to subscribe to receive updates from NBDF.